dhirajj14/illinois-tech-graduate-course-work/ITMD-521/RW-assignment/Readme.md

 ```
 This code will parse the dataframe df2 into diffrent columns in dataframe df2.

+> **_Problem faced and solved:_** While using the code provided by professor for my case it was giving error of blank spaces.
+The logs gave me the solution of using alias function but instead of that I changed the column names.
+e.g. 'Weather Station' --> 'Weather_Station'.
+This solved the problem.

 ## Filter dataframe according to year assigned i.e 2009

 ```bash